carlosp420/nymphalidae_diversification/MS.md

 @penz1999; @silva2008; @pena2011; @pena2010], taxonomical classification and
 morphological resemblance when no phylogenies were available (supp. mat.
 03).

 Hostplant data for Nymphalidae species were compiled from several sources including @ackery1988, HOSTS database (<http://bit.ly/YI7nwW>), @dyer2002,
 @beccaloni2008, @janzen2009 and others (supp. mat.
-04--05) for a total of 6586 hostplant
+06--07) for a total of 6586
-records, including 428 Nymphalidae genera and 143 plant families and 1070 plant genera.
-It was not possible to find any hostplant data for 35 butterfly genera (supp. mat.
-04).
+hostplant records, including 428 Nymphalidae genera and 143 plant families and 1070 plant genera.
+It was not possible to find any hostplant data for 35 butterfly genera.